department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 ## How do I add a dependent to my benefits?

-You can file a claim for additional compensation for a child or spouse online right now.

 ### To file a claim for additional disability compensation for a child or spouse

+You can file a claim for additional compensation for a child or spouse online right now through our eBenefits website.

 **Note:** You may need to provide more information or forms along with your claim.